DanJFletcher/vue-model-factories/README.md

 ### Passing overrides

 Of course you likely don't want to create multiples of the same model.
-You can either use a library like `faker` directly in your `FactoryModel` or optionally, you can always override the defaults.
+You can either use a library like `faker` directly in your `FactoryModel` or optionally, you can always override the defaults (which can be handy for unit testing).
 Or a combination of both.

 There are two options for overriding, either through an object, or you can pass a callback.